nicodinh/pm2-logs-cr/README.md

 # pm2-logs-cr
-Logging stream on the same line.
+Logging a stream on the same line.

 ## Installation
 ```bash